Neotron-Compute/Neotron-500-Hardware/README.md

 * IEEE1284 Parallel Port (26-pin IDC box header as used on PCs)
 * RS232 Port (five-wire, 10-pin IDC box header as used on PCs)
 * 40-pin IDE interface
-* Battery backup for the Real-time Clock and battery-backed RAM
+* Coin-cell the STM32's real-time clock and battery-backed SRAM
 * SPI and I2C based expansion bus (compatible with the Neotron 32)
+* Additional QuadSPI expansion bus

 [JLCPCB SMT assembly service]: https://jlcpcb.com/parts

-Expected price is $40 for the motherboard with SMT parts loaded, and another $20 for the connectors
+Expected price is $40 for the motherboard with SMT parts loaded, and another $20 for the through-hole connectors

+## Software

+This system is designed to run the Neotron OS.
+To do that, it has a bespoke version of the Neotron BIOS.
+It is compatible with all 'well-behaved' Neotron applications that stick to the Neotron OS APIs rather than poking hardware directly.